 - Buying gas

-What to do: Holds typically "fall off" your card in 3 - 5 business days, so you don’t need to do anything but wait.
-If you need to make a purchase at this time, you’ll need to use a different payment method.
+What to do: Holds typically "fall off" your card in 3 – 5 business days, but it could take longer.
+You don't need to do anything but wait.
+If you need to make a purchase at this time, you'll need to use a different payment method.

 What to do: Double-check your card information before pressing "submit."
-If you’re sending an item to someone else, be sure to uncheck “Billing address is the same as shipping address” so that you can enter your billing address.
+If you're sending an item to someone else, be sure to uncheck "Billing address is the same as shipping address" so you can enter your own billing address rather than the recipient's.

 6. You missed a payment

-What happened: If you're constantly late with credit card payments, your issuer may issue an administrative hold.
-If this happens, you won’t be able to make any more purchases until the required payments are made.
+What happened: If you're repeatedly late with credit card payments, your issuer may place an administrative hold.
+If this happens, you won't be able to make any more purchases until the required payments are made.

 What to do: Always make your credit card payments on time.
 If you have trouble remembering, consider setting up automatic payments on a monthly or biweekly basis.